Counties of Scotland: County councils

+Under the Local Government (Scotland) Act 1929, the county councils of the two least populous counties, Kinross-shire and Nairnshire, were each paired with a larger neighbour; Nairnshire with Moray, and Kinross-shire with Perthshire.
+The county councils of these four counties continued to be elected separately, but most functions were provided through them acting as the "joint county councils" of Perth & Kinross and Moray & Nairn.

+Reforms and loss of functions

-In 1963 the Government published a white paper which proposed a reduction in the number of counties from thirty-three to between ten and fifteen.
+In 1963 the Government published a white paper which proposed a reduction in the number of counties from thirty-four to between ten and fifteen.
 A process of consultation between county councils and officials from the Scottish Office was begun to effect the amalgamations.
 Following a change of government, it was announced in 1965 that a "more comprehensive and authoritative" review of local government areas would be undertaken.

 In 1966 a Royal Commission on Local Government in Scotland, chaired by Lord Wheatley, was appointed.
 The commission's report in 1969 recommended the replacement of the counties with larger regions.

 In 1970 another change in government control was followed by the publication of a white paper in 1971 implementing the commission's reforms in a modified form.
 The abolition of counties "for local government purposes" was enacted by the Local Government (Scotland) Act 1973, with counties playing no part in local government after 16 May 1975, being replaced by regions and districts.
+The counties had already lost almost all their non-local government functions by this time; justice was administered by larger sheriffdoms and counties no longer served as constituencies.
+As part of the 1975 reforms, lord-lieutenants ceased to be appointed to counties, instead being appointed to new lieutenancy areas based on groups of the new districts.
+The lieutenancy areas loosely corresponded to the pre-1975 counties, but with some notable differences.
+The administrative functions left operating on a county basis after 1975 were very few, principally relating to land registration, in which capacity they are known as registration counties.

-Local government was reorganised again under the Local Government etc. (Scotland) Act 1994, with the regions and districts being replaced by the currently existing council areas.
-These councils are unitary, meaning they undertake all local governance within their area, though "community councils" do operate in several towns.
+Local government was reorganised again in 1996 under the Local Government etc. (Scotland) Act 1994, with the regions and districts being replaced by 32 single-tier council areas.
+Some of the council areas have the same names as historic counties, but may cover significantly different areas.
+For example, the Aberdeenshire council area is much larger than the historic county of Aberdeenshire, also including most of the historic county of Kincardineshire and part of Banffshire, whereas the Renfrewshire council area is much smaller than historic Renfrewshire, only covering the central part of the historic county.
+Conversely, Fife retained the same boundaries at both the 1975 and 1996 reforms.

 The historic counties of Scotland are included in the Index of Place Names (IPN) published by the Office for National Statistics.
 Each "place" included in the IPN is related to the historic county it lies within, as well as to a set of administrative areas.